ringlej/ptxdist/doc/ref_parameter.rst

 ``--verbose``, ``-v``
   be more verbose, print command before execute them

+``--output-sync``, ``--no-output-sync``
+  enable or disable output synchronization.
+By default output synchronization is only enabled for quiet builds.
+Output synchronization is implemented by the ``make`` ``--output-sync`` option.
+For building packages in parallel, ``--output-sync=recurse`` is used.
+For individual ``make`` commands in the build stages ``--output-sync=target`` is used.
+  This means, that the output for each individual make target and each build stage is grouped together.

+  Note: If  output synchronization enabled then the output for each build stage is collected by make and won't be visible until the build stage is completed.
+As a result, there will be long periods of time with no visible progress.

 ``--j-intern=<n>``, ``-ji<n>``
   set number of parallel jobs within packages.
 PTXdist will use this number for example when calling ``make`` during the compile stage.